ha01994/MTBAN/README.md

 The accuracy of the model is generally higher than the mutationTCN model.
 However, this model takes a longer time to train.

+Kim HY, Jeon W, Kim D. An enhanced variant effect predictor based on a deep generative model and the Born-Again Networks.
+Scientific reports.
+2021 Sep 27;11(1):1-7.

 ###